Code-Artist/CodeArtEng.SQLite/README.md

 ```

 ## Column Name
-All public properties with public getters and setters are treated as SQL columns.
-By default, the property names are used as column names.
+All public properties that have public getters and setters are regarded as SQL columns.
+The names of these properties are, by default, used as the names of the corresponding columns.
+The `SQLName` attribute can be used to overwrite the default column name.

 ```C#
 public class Employee
 {